ebh/sws-tech-test/README.md

 Even though the service only has one endpoint, with a single method it's written with the view to extensibility regarding routes.

-#### Routes
+#### Route

 There is an abstract class `common/common.routes.config.ts` where we can place configuration that is desired for all routes.

-The single route of the service is defined under `routes/` and loaded manually
+The single route of the service is defined under `routes/` and loaded manually in `index.ts`.

+### Controller

+The single controller, `controllers/companies.ts` handles the 2 use cases:
+* Don't include calculating price and volatility
+* Do calculate price and volatility

+### Service

+The service handles the above 2 use cases.

+I put the business logic here that I would normally put in a domain model.
+The main reason I placed it here was because of the time it would have taken to get an ORM working (see below).

+### Data Access Layer (DAO) / Repository

+This is where I had the most difficulty adapting to Node/Typescript.
+For the most part in C# .Net & Golang has been using DynamoDB & S3.
+So even though I have a strong background in SQL development I'm less familiar with ORMs.
+Combine that with not be able to find a lot of great database-first examples I think my solution is a bit rough here.

+I used [@databases/sqlite](https://www.npmjs.com/package/@databases/sqlite) for the simple reason it had examples closest to my specific use case.

 ### Front-end

+For the frontend, I used [material-ui](https://material-ui.com/) as and [nivo](https://nivo.rocks/).

 ### Common

 A single DTO, used for communicating between the backend and the front-end.

-The solution consists of a .Net Core backend service that exposes the `/companies` endpoint which returns a list of companies (with or without prices).
-It also serves a React/Typescript frontend.

-The backend service doesn't have much logic.
-So I went with simple architecture, ([YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)).
-Instead, choosing to spend more time on the front-end.
-Also I plan to port the backend to Node/TypeScript.

-For the frontend, I used [material-ui](https://material-ui.com/) as and [nivo](https://nivo.rocks/).
+I'm sure there is more I could have moved here, especially if I had any created domain model classes.

 ### Testing

-Currently, there are no tests as I've not yet progressed that far with my TypeScript learning.
+At the moment, very minimal, but I plan to add more.

 ### Things I guessed/changed/left-out/do-if-I-had-more-time

 I would not be as unilateral in a real-life situation but instead more collaborative with the product managers and designers.
-But lacking easy access to either, here is a list of things I think I have and/or maybe strayed from the specs.
+However, lacking easy access to either, here is a list of things I think I have and/or maybe strayed from the specs.

 #### Overall snowflake score